It’s true! Zumiez will always give free stickers!

 Please allow a minimum of 2 weeks notice with details of your request.

 Thank you for your interest in doing business with Zumiez!
 Our buying department welcomes information on your product.
-Please send the following information via email or regular mail:
+Please send the following information via email:

 Make sure to provide good contact information, our buying team will contact you if they are interested.
 They are not available to be reached by phone.

 Zumiez sources all models from agencies.
 If you are an agency represented model and would like to do a shoot with us, please talk to your agency.
 They will know how to contact us.

 Trying to apply for a job at Zumiez?
 Sweet!
 It’s an awesome place to work!
 Here’s how to apply:

 If you are having trouble with your password, please contact the Store Manager of the location in which you are applying.

 California Transparency in Supply Chains Act SB 657

 Our Commitment to Responsible Manufacturing

 On January 1, 2012, the California Transparency in Supply Chains Act of 2010 (SB 657) will go into effect in the State of California.
 This law was designed to increase the amount of information made available by manufacturers and retailers regarding their efforts to address the issue of slavery and human trafficking within their supply chain.
 This will allow consumers to make better, more informed choices regarding the products they buy and the companies they choose to support.